An Introduction to Gulp.js - SitePoint

 true when running in development (or non-production mode) and defines the source and build folder locations.

-ES6 note: ES5-compatible JavaScript code is provided in this tutorial.
-This will work for all versions of Gulp and Node.js with or without the
+Note: ES6 code is provided in this guide.
+This will work in Node.js from version 6.0 and above.

---harmony flag.
-Most ES6 features are supported in Node 6 and above so feel free to use arrow functions,

-gulpfile.js won’t do anything yet because you need to…
+gulpfile.js won’t do anything yet, because you need to follow the next step described below.

 Step 5: Create Gulp Tasks

-On it’s own, Gulp does nothing.
+On its own, Gulp does nothing.
 You must:

-- install Gulp plug-ins, and
+- install Gulp plugins, and

-- write tasks which utilize those plug-ins to do something useful.
+- write tasks that utilize those plugins to do something useful

-It’s possible to write your own plug-ins but, since almost 3,000 are available, it’s unlikely you’ll ever need to.
-You can search using Gulp’s own directory at gulpjs.com/plugins/, on npmjs.com, or search “gulp something” to harness the mighty power of Google.
+It’s possible to write your own plugins but, since almost 3,000 are available, it’s unlikely you’ll ever need to.
+You can search using Gulp’s own directory at gulpjs.com/plugins/, on npmjs.com, or by harnessing the mighty power of Google and searching for “gulp something”.

-Any number of plug-in calls are set with
+Any number of plugin methods can be called with

-pipe between the
+.pipe(plugin) between the

 .src and

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!